Skip to Content

 9. Himalayan Cats

-These gentle cats boast lovely, deep blue eyes and long, dense coats.
-The Himalayan cat is medium-sized, with similar appearance and features to the Persian cat.
+If you’re looking for the cutest cat breeds with blue eyes and long, dense coats, take a look at this gentle feline.
+The Himalayan cat is medium-sized, with a similar appearance and features to the Persian cat.

 white fluffy Himalaya cat with darker face and blue eyes